You need to Prepare Before Receiving your Shipping Container

 Drainage is the next important factor.
 Placing the container near a pond or stream increases the chances of flooding.
 Also, low spots on the land may lead to ponding in case of a torrential downpour.
 Ponding can cause erosion and undermining the ground beneath the structure.
 Evaluating the property ahead of time will allow proper drainage to be installed before any problems arise.

 It doesn’t matter how beautiful a site is; everything will be in vain if it is difficult to access the container.
 There should be a road or cleared land for the truck to deliver the container.
-The distance of the placement site from the main road has to be considered including the presence of any steep slopes, low spots which need to be crossed or natural obstacles in the way.
+The distance of the placement site from the main road has to be considered including the presence of any steep slopes, low spots that need to be crossed or natural obstacles in the way.
 The delivery company may want to come and survey the scene, so there are not any problems on delivery day.
+As strong as conex containers Charlotte NC may be, they aren’t indestructible and if you want them to really last you need to take good care of them.

 Plan for the Future too, not just how Things Look Right Now